Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-Our expert local guide will lead us through a comprehensive private tour of the ancient citadel, covering the Agricultural Zone, the Temple of the Sun, the Sacred Plaza, the Temple of the Three Windows, the Main Temple, the Royal Tomb, the Sacred Fountains, and the iconic Guardhouse with its sweeping panoramic views over the entire site.
+After our bus ride up from Aguas Calientes, our expert local guide will lead us through a comprehensive private tour of the ancient citadel, covering the Agricultural Zone, the Temple of the Sun, the Sacred Plaza, the Temple of the Three Windows, the Main Temple, the Royal Tomb, the Sacred Fountains, and the iconic Guardhouse with its sweeping panoramic views over the entire site.
 The history, the architecture, and the spiritual significance make every stone tell a story.
 This is the moment the whole trip has been building toward, and we're doing it properly.

 -